 - Complete the application indicating your interest in attending the Lilly Conference.

-Selected applicants will be notified mid November.
+Selected applicants will be notified at the end of November.

 Lilly Conference Scholarship Recipients